 Boost Your Mood In February

-Besides the risks of losing healthy fats, serotonin levels also drop during darker months, thought to contribute to the seasonal mood disorders.
-The number of hours of sunlight exposure each day is directly linked to the amount of brain-circulating BDNF and serotonin, which presents a real problem in the winter for those living above or below the equator.
+Besides risks of losing healthy fats, serotonin levels also drop during darker months, thought to contribute to seasonal mood disorders.
+The number of hours of sunlight exposure each day is directly linked to the amount of brain-circulating BDNF and serotonin, which presents a real problem in winter for those living above or below the equator.

 Finding the antidote to these extremes is key in February.
 I always suggest taking ashwagandha, an immune-boosting, sleep-promoting, endurance- and stamina-boosting winter herb that is warm, heavy, and sweet.